jared-hembrow/qr_workbench/README.md

 # qr_workbench

-An app that you can generate lists and QR codes and have them save to local storage and have them ready when you next start up the app.
+An app that you can generate lists of QR codes that save to local storage and have them ready when you next start up the app.

 # How to use